 Viewing the Windows Application Log

-Each SQL Server session writes new events to the Windows Application log.
-Unlike the SQL Server error log, a new Application log is not created each time you start an instance of SQL Server.
+When SQL Server is configured to use the Microsoft Windows application log, each SQL Server session writes new events to that log.
+Unlike the SQL Server error log, a new application log is not created each time you start an instance of SQL Server.

-View and manage the Application log by using Event Viewer or the Log Viewer in SQL Server Management Studio.
+View and manage the Windows application log by using Windows Event Viewer or the Log Viewer in SQL Server Management Studio.

 There are three logs that can be viewed with Event Viewer.